The power of inbound marketing

 2. 37signals, the software development company, has a number of wildly successful and popular web-based programs.
 For the 37signals founders, marketing is all about sharing, teaching and giving.
 Their Signal vs. Noise blog has an audience of over 100,000 people who come back every day to keep up with the content.
 This sort of regular, captive audience would cost a fortune using traditional outbound methods.

-3. Ektron, a web content management software provider, found that list rentals and other interruptive outbound marketing methods were fast becoming ineffective.
+3. Ektron, a web content management software provider that merged with Episerver in 2015, found that list rentals and other interruptive outbound marketing methods were fast becoming ineffective.
 The company integrated their own CMS with Hubspot’s marketing automation, analytics and lead management tools to deliver more effective, targeted marketing.
 Their inbound efforts have lowered the cost per opportunity by 60 percent and are the source of 73 percent of their qualified leads.

 4. Mimio, a developer of educational technology hardware and software, used to run four separate software platforms to manage its various marketing efforts, which made for a fragmented strategy.
 It solved these issues with HubSpot’s native integration with Salesforce and its integrated tools and software.
 The company also runs a HubSpot blog to attract its target audience.
 Mimio is now exceeding monthly leads goals by 40 percent and has seen a 70 percent in year-over-year web traffic from this more unified inbound content marketing strategy.

-5. Herschel Supply Co provides an example of inbound social media done very The backpack-maker knows how to build an audience.
-Their Instagram page was recently praised by HubSpot for its development of a community and its communication of the brand’s values, with many posts provided by customers themselves.
+5. Herschel Supply Co provides an example of inbound social media done very well.
+The backpack-maker knows how to build an audience.
+Their Instagram page boasts over a million followers, and was recently praised by HubSpot for its development of a community and its communication of the brand’s values, with many posts provided by customers themselves.

 HubSpot’s survey also found that over half of its respondents said that inbound marketing gave them a higher ROI.
 When compared to the 16 percent of respondents who said that outbound gave them a higher ROI, it’s pretty clear why so many organisations are shifting – or have shifted – their efforts to inbound.